-“My love of art was immense!”
+My love of art was immense!

-I first met thangka painting in New York City while sitting in the Oriental antique store of a meditation teacher named Rudi.
+“I first met thangka painting in New York City in the 70’s while sitting in the antique store of a meditation teacher named Rudi.
 While I was drawing his portrait he was talking about the beauty of Tibetan scroll paintings, thangkas.
-He spoke with sadness about the destruction of Tibet by the Chinese Communists.
-This was back in the 70’s.
 As he spoke I felt a stirring, an awakening in my consciousness.
-I knew that somehow thangkas were very important to me, and I felt a responsibility for helping to save this art form.
+I knew that somehow thangkas were very important to me, and I felt a responsibility to help save this art form.

 At the time I was a young art student.
 My love of art was immense, but I often struggled with what subject to paint.
 It was years later in Boulder, Colorado that I saw an offering for a class in thangka painting at Naropa University.
 I knew that I had found my art.
 I felt that I was born to paint Buddhas and Bodhisattvas.
 It was a profound understanding.

-I now spend most of my time painting contemporary Buddhist and Hindu art.
-I believe the real joy of painting Buddhas and Dakinis is creating the space and environment for the deity to reside.
+“I love all things creative but I love painting Buddhas and Dakinis the most.
+I now spend most of my time carving Thangka woodblocks of Buddhas and Bodhisattvas.
+I believe the real joy of carving and painting Buddhas and Dakinis is creating the space and environment for the deity to reside.
 The idea is that once the painting is completed, the deity moves in.
 The painting no longer belongs to the artist.
 It is the home of a Buddha.
-What an incredible and wonderful thing to do – help manifest Buddhas and Dakinis.
-That’s also why I wrote the “how to” book, Drawing Buddhas and Bodhisattvas, I want everyone to paint Buddhas, it’s the best!
+What an incredible and wonderful thing to do – help manifest Buddhas and Dakinis.”

 Faith has authored the ebook “Drawing Buddhas and Bodhisattvas,” featured at Dakini As Art.